Transitions in Mid-Career

 If you are in mid-career and you would like to request a Career Consultation session with Carl Wellenstein, here are three commonly requested areas that might relate to what you want:

 Career Coaching Inquiry

 Career Overview Assessment

-If you want recommendations and advice that can enhance your job search or help you clarify and pursue your career options, this 90-minute telephone or Skype session with Carl Wellenstein might give you the information you need to get started on your own.
+If you are looking for recommendations and advice that can enhance your job search or help you clarify and pursue your career options, this 90-minute session with Carl Wellenstein might give you the information you need to get started on your own.
 Each session is by telephone, Skype, or in-person (Southern California) and requires you to submit certain information before the session.
 There is a fee for this session.